CIDR Pamiga’s Governance

 Renée Chao Beroff

-A graduate of Sciences Po Paris, Yannis Wendling worked in the Arthur Andersen firm for three and a half years where he led audit and consultancy assignments for public organizations (European, international, and national) and private.
+A graduate of Sciences Po Paris, Yannis Wendling worked in the Arthur Andersen firm for three and a half years where he led audit and consultancy assignments for public and private organizations (European, international, and national).
 He then joined Trend Consultants, a practice of consultancy in organization and management, where he stayed for 5 years to carry out consultancy missions on the management of organizational transformation projects and evaluation of strategies / policies for public administrations and companies in the financial services sector.
 In 2006, he joined the IDRH firm as manager, where he carried out projects to support change and support managers in public organizations (local and national).
-Since September 2009, he has been director in charge of audit, internal control and risk management within the Seine Saint Denis Departmental Council which received the special jury prize during the 2013 IFACI risk management trophies. – Crowe Horwath and the 2013 Favourite Innovation Award for the IFACI –EY Internal Audit Innovation Awards.
+Since September 2009, he has been director in charge of audit, internal control and risk management within the Seine Saint Denis District Council which received the special jury prize during the 2013 IFACI risk management trophies. – Crowe Horwath and the 2013 Special Innovation Award for the IFACI –EY Internal Audit Innovation Awards.

 He is also chairman of the local authorities’ professional group and administrator of IFACI and chairman of the conference of territorial inspectors and auditors.
 He obtained the certification of the internal audit function for the Departmental Council from IFACI Certification.
 He is a member of the AMRAE’s 360 ° ERM commission.

-He acts as an expert with the European Commission and Expertise France for the implementation of the project for the deployment of an internal audit function which is based on a risk-based approach in Greek communities.
+He acts as an expert with the European Commission and Expertise France for the implementation of the project for the deployment of an internal audit function which used a risk-based approach in Greek communities.
 He intervened with the Slovak Ministry of the Interior within the framework of a peer review of the Council of Europe on the internal control system of the Slovak territorial collectivities.

 Chrystelle Busque is a member of the CIDR-Pamiga board of directors and chair of the audit committee.
 With a scientific and financial background, Chrystelle is a graduate engineer from ENSTA-Paris Tech, a DEA in oceanography, meteorology and environment from Pierre and Marie Curie University, a diploma in accounting and financial studies and CHEA’s executive MBA.